Login Sign in

 Cat looking sad at home

-There are a number of potential reasons that may explain why your cat keeps peeing everywhere, from behavioral and medical issues to an uninviting litter box.
+There are several reasons that may explain why your cat keeps peeing everywhere.
+They can range from behavioral issues, medical issues, and even an uninviting litter box.
 Here are a few common causes.

 The Litter Box is Not Up to Your Cat’s Exacting Standards